Super Mario Bros.: The Lost Levels: Development

-The original Super Mario Bros. was released in North America in October 1985.
-When developing a version of the game for Nintendo's coin-operated arcade machine, the VS. System, the team experimented with new, challenging level designs.
+When developing a version of Super Mario Bros.
+(1985) for Nintendo's coin-operated arcade machine, the VS. System, the team experimented with new, challenging level designs.
 They enjoyed these new levels, and thought that Super Mario devotees would too.
-Shigeru Miyamoto, who created the Mario franchise and directed Super Mario Bros., no longer had time to design games by himself, given his responsibilities leading Nintendo's R&D4 division and their work on The Legend of Zelda.
+Shigeru Miyamoto, who created the Mario franchise and directed Super Mario Bros., no longer had time to design games by himself, given his responsibilities leading Nintendo's Nintendo R&D4 division and their work on The Legend of Zelda (1986).
 The Super Mario sequel was delegated to its predecessor's assistant director, Takashi Tezuka, as his directorial debut.
 He worked with Miyamoto and the R&D4 team to develop a sequel based on the same underlying technology, including some levels directly from Vs. Super Mario Bros.

-The Lost Levels, originally released in Japan as Super Mario Bros.2 on June 3, 1986, was similar in style to Super Mario Bros. but much more difficult in gameplay – "nails-from-diamonds hard", as Jon Irwin described it in his book on the sequels.
+The Lost Levels, originally released in Japan as Super Mario Bros.
+2 on June 3, 1986, was similar in style to Super Mario Bros. but much more difficult in gameplay – "nails-from-diamonds hard", as Jon Irwin described it in his book on the sequels.
 Tezuka felt that Japanese players had mastered the original game, and so needed a more challenging sequel.
-Recognizing that the game might be too difficult for newcomers, the team labeled the game's packaging: "For Super Players".
-They also added a trick to earn infinite lives as preparation for the game's difficulty.
-Commercials for The Lost Levels in Japan featured players failing at the game and screaming in frustration at their television.
-After Zelda, The Lost Levels was the second release for the Famicom Disk System, an add-on external disk drive with more spacious and less expensive disks than the Famicom cartridges.
+Recognizing that the game might be too difficult for newcomers, the team labeled the packaging with "For Super Players".
+They also added a trick to earn infinite lives as preparation for the difficulty.
+Japanese commercials for The Lost Levels featured players screaming in frustration at their televisions.
+Otherwise, the original and this sequel are largely similar in graphics and soundtrack.
+After Zelda, The Lost Levels was the ninth release for the Famicom Disk System, an add-on external disk drive with more spacious and less expensive disks than the Famicom cartridges.

 When evaluated for release outside of Japan, Nintendo of America believed The Lost Levels was too difficult and frustrating for the recovering American market and declined its release.
-Howard Phillips, who evaluated games for Nintendo of America President Minoru Arakawa, felt that the game was unfairly difficult, even beyond the unofficial moniker of "Nintendo Hard" that the company's other games sometimes garnered.
+Howard Phillips, who evaluated games for Nintendo of America President Minoru Arakawa, felt it was unfairly difficult, even beyond the unofficial moniker of "Nintendo Hard" that the company's other games sometimes garnered.
 His opinion was that The Lost Levels would not sell well in the American market.
-"Few games were more stymieing", he later recalled of the game.
-"Not having fun is bad when you're a company selling fun."
+He later recalled that "few games were more stymieing.
+Not having fun is bad when you're a company selling fun".

-Nintendo instead released a retrofitted version of Doki Doki Panic as the region's Super Mario Bros.
+Nintendo instead released a retrofitted version of Fujisankei Communications Group's Doki Doki Panic as the region's Super Mario Bros.
 2 in October 1988.
 Doki Doki Panic had originally been developed by Kensuke Tanabe.
-Tanabe was instructed to use characters from Yūme Kojo ‘87 and it was released in Japan as a standalone game on July 10, 1987.
+Tanabe was instructed to use characters from Yūme Kojo '87 and was released in Japan as a standalone game on July 10, 1987.
 Doki Doki Panic's characters and artwork were modified to match Super Mario Bros. before being released in America, and the re-skinned release became known as the "big aberration" in the Super Mario series.
 The American Super Mario Bros.
 2 was later released in Japan as Super Mario USA.